geraintpalmer/SAS-R/ClassTest/classtest2013-2014.md

 Do **both** of the following (if in any doubt ask an invigilator):

 - Save your 3 files to the folder called 'MA1003 Class Test' **in the S drive**.
 You will only be able to do this once!
-- Email your file in an attachment to me: knightva@cf.ac.uk. **Use the following as a subject for the email:** MA1003-classtest-yourstudentnumber.
+- Email your file in an attachment to me: knightva@cf.ac.uk.
+BE SURE TO CLOSE PYTHON BEFORE OPENING YOUR EMAIL! **Use the following as a subject for the email:** MA1003-classtest-yourstudentnumber.
 For example: 'MA1003-classtest-c123456789'.